Cardinals vs. Mets Player Props Betting Odds

-Player prop betting options for Francisco Lindor, Paul Goldschmidt and others are available in the New York Mets-St. Louis Cardinals matchup at Citi Field on Saturday, starting at 4:10 PM ET.
+Those looking to place a player prop wager can find odds on Brandon Nimmo, Paul Goldschmidt and others in the New York Mets-St. Louis Cardinals matchup at Citi Field on Sunday at 1:40 PM ET.

 Bet on this matchup or its props with BetMGM!